Package 'dubicube'

 aggregate

 Logical.
 If TRUE (default), the function returns distinct confidence limits per group.
-If FALSE, the confidence limits are added to the original bootstrap dataframe bootstrap_samples_df.
+If FALSE, the confidence limits are added to the original bootstrap dataframe bootstrap_results.

 data_cube

-Only used when type = "bca".
-A data cube object (class 'processed_cube' or 'sim_cube', see b3gbi::process_cube()) or a dataframe (from $data slot of 'processed_cube' or 'sim_cube').
+Only used when type = "bca" and no boot method is used.
+A data cube object (class 'processed_cube' or 'sim_cube', see b3gbi::process_cube()) or a dataframe (cf. $data slot of 'processed_cube' or 'sim_cube').
 As used by bootstrap_cube().
-To limit runtime, we recommend using a dataframe with custom function as fun.

 fun

-Only used when type = "bca".
-A function which, when applied to data_cube returns the statistic(s) of interest.
+Only used when type = "bca" and no boot method is used.
+A function which, when applied to data_cube$data returns the statistic(s) of interest (or just data_cube in case of a dataframe).
 This function must return a dataframe with a column diversity_val containing the statistic of interest.
 As used by bootstrap_cube().

 ...